sei-protocol/sei-chain/scripts/setup/README.md

 ## Running Services

-For seid and price-feeder processes, it's reccomended to run as a systemd service.
+For seid and price-feeder processes, it's recommended to run as a systemd service.

 seid